MichiganDataScienceTeam/MDST-Tutorials/webscrapping101/scrape.markdown

 An HTTP request is composed of three main parts:

 1. \*Method: one of several types that define the kind of action to be performed. eg.
-    - GET: This method requests a document.
+    - GET: requests a resource.
-    - POST: This method requests a document by sending additional data.
+    - POST: requests a resource by sending additional data.
-    - HEAD: This method requests meta information about a document, such as its last update time.
+    - HEAD: requests meta information about a resource, such as its last update time.
 2. Headers: provide metadata about our request.
 3. Location: specifies the resource we aim to retrieve.
 They are defined by URL (Uniform Resource Locator)